 The analysis benefits from the group members' individual set of subject-specific expertise and methodology, while maintaining coherence through the common use of poststructuralist, Marxist and related critical theoretical frames.

-The Project is convened by Grietje Baars of The City Law School and Andre Spicer of Cass Business School and runs an ESRC-funded series of seminars and public events.
+The Project is convened by Grietje Baars of The City Law School and Andre Spicer of Bayes Business School and runs an ESRC-funded series of seminars and public events.
 "The Corporation: A Critical, Multidisciplinary Handbook" will be published with Cambridge University Press in 2015.